kobolog/gorb/README.md

 For more information and various configuration options description, consult [`man 8 ipvsadm`](http://linux.die.net/man/8/ipvsadm).

+## Development

+Use glide to install dependencies:

+    glide install -v

+This should be done periodically to retrieve any updated dependencies.

 ## TODO

 - [ ] Add more options for Gorb Pulse: thresholds, exponential back-offs and so on.